 Andy and I were endlessly searching for the perfect table for the entryway in our apartment.
 We needed something with at least one shelf for storage but with enough room underneath for tall boots and shoes.
 And of course, we wanted a budget-friendly option.
 I’d been keeping my eye on the whole dipped furniture trend and then spotted IKEA’s SVALBO sideboard.
 Made of pine and only $79.99, SVALBO is a DIY dream.
+Unfortunately, the SVALBO line has been discontinued, but I recommend any solid pine piece from IKEA.
+The REKARNE or NORRAKER are great alternatives.

 The SVALBO fit all of our requirements except for the lower shelf and side brackets that just make the whole thing look country.
 Plus, they refuse to accommodate my tall Hunter boots.
 You’re probably thinking “Just don’t install the shelf, dummy.”
 Listen, unlike most IKEA furniture, this sideboard comes partially assembled, with the legs and shelf brackets/supports/annoyances already put together.
 So while it’s easy to just not put the shelf on, there are still two ugly chunks of wood to deal with.
 And I dealt with them, alright.
 But first, I primed.